cert-orangecyberdefense/datalake/tutorial.md

 ### Sightings

+#### Overview

+#### A) Submit in bulk several sightings (preferred method)

-Sightings can be submitted using the library using a list of atoms:
+Sightings can be submitted in bulk using the library using a list of atoms.
+Each sighting can contain several atoms or hashkeys.
+Within the same sighting, they will share properties.

+First, create a list of dict of sightings to submit and then submit this list.
+This is the preferred method (to avoid being rate-limited)

 ```python
 from datalake import Datalake, IpAtom, EmailAtom, UrlAtom, FileAtom, Hashes, SightingType, Visibility, ThreatType